How do you measure student success?

 Many higher learning institutions turn to technology in order to achieve equity and excellence, but as Greenstein says, programs are equally as important.
 “Higher education institutions must redefine how students progress through their educational journey and no single solution is enough to transform the institution to better serve students.
 Schools need to be redesigned around students and their needs, their pathways.
 We must get students on a path and keep them there to succeed.
 How will schools integrate various solutions to make that happen?
 It will require key capabilities, leadership, data-driven decision-making, and change management, to name a few.”

 If these initiatives are intended to boost retention and student success, the next question must be how success will be measured.
 An institution’s performance is more than just how many students enroll and graduate.
-In order to deliver the most effective student intervention, all students must be segmented by race, income and other demographics to determine how well higher education is serving all students.
+In order to deliver the most effective student intervention, all students must be segmented by race, income, and other demographics to determine how well higher education is serving all students.

 Related: How Do You Define Student Success in 2017?